zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/lt/README.md

 where:

-**field** is the first field or EVAL expression to be compared **value** is the second field, EVAL expression or literal value to be compared.
+**field** is the first field or EVAL expression to be compared.
+**value** is the second field, EVAL expression or literal value to be compared.

 ## Example